TRIPURA RAHASYA

 forefathers with it.
 His dead ancestors appeared and told

 him to desist from his bloody revenge.
-Accordingly, he retired
+Accordingly, he

 into a mountain fastness and lived as a hermit.